tunkytime/liri-node-app/README.md

 # liri-node-app

 Liri is a command line application that runs using node.js.
-Liri makes it easy to search for concerts, songs, and movie data!
+This app makes it easy to find data for concerts, songs, and movies.

 ## Concert Search
 Search the Bands in Town Artist Events API to return the following event information about a band or artist: